damdemir/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image6]

-#### 3. Below it could be seen that, color transformation and gradient thresholded binary version with original image.
+#### 4. Below it could be seen that, color transformation and gradient thresholded binary version with original image.
+I identified lane-line pixels by sliding window and search around polynom method.

-I used a combination of color and gradient thresholds to generate a binary image Here's an example of my output for this step.
-![alt text][image7]

-#### 4. I identified lane-line pixels and fit their positions with a polynomial and then I converted them from pixels to meters.

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+1. Lane lines with sliding window
+2. Lane lines via searching around polynom

+![alt text][image10]
 ![alt text][image8]

-#### 5. I followed the steps in the lecture and found the curvature and lateral distance to the lane center.
+#### 5.I fit their positions with a polynomial.
+Then, I converted them from pixels to meters.
+I followed the steps in the lecture and found the curvature and lateral distance to the lane center.

 I did this in lines 273 through 293 in my code in `P2.py`